-Although it was a few years before ‘Northern’ was changed to ‘Network’, from the very first issue of NORRAG News (NN) in November 1986, edited by Christine McNab and Kenneth King, it was a priority to send NN to all the other regional RRAGs in Latin America, Sub-Saharan Africa, South East Asia and the Caribbean.
-So it had a global reach.
+Although it was a few years before ‘Northern’ was changed to ‘Network’, NORRAG already had a global reach, with subscribers in Latin America, Sub-Saharan Africa, South East Asia and the Caribbean.
 Also from the very beginning, its members and contributors were drawn from academia, from development agencies, and from civil society.
 This was evident in the three presidents which it had in its early years: Noel McGinn (Harvard), Aklilu Habte (World Bank) and Ingemar Gustafsson (Sida).

-NORRAG News has been one of NORRAG’s principal knowledge products both under the support of Sida, then under ODA/DFID of the UK, and currently under the Open Society Foundations.
-In parallel with this shift, the institutional management of NORRAG moved across Europe from Stockholm to the Centre for the Study of Education in Developing Countries (CESO) in The Hague, to the Graduate Institute of Development Studies (IUED) then to the Graduate Institute for International Relations and Development Studies (IHEID) in Geneva.
-Since that move to Switzerland in 1992, the management of all NORRAG activities apart from NN has been supported by the Swiss Agency for Development and Cooperation.
+The institutional management of NORRAG has moved across Europe from Stockholm to the Centre for the Study of Education in Developing Countries (CESO) in The Hague, to the Graduate Institute of Development Studies (IUED) then to the Graduate Institute for International Relations and Development Studies (IHEID) in Geneva.
+Since the move to Switzerland in 1992, the management of all NORRAG activities has been supported by the Swiss Agency for Development and Cooperation (SDC).

-NN has over the years been joined by several other key knowledge products (from NORRAG News in 1986 and then Working Papers, the NORRAG Bulletin, the NORRAG Blog, and from 2018 NORRAG Special Issues).
+NORRAG has developed several key knowledge products (from NORRAG News in 1986 and then Working Papers, the NORRAG Bulletin, the NORRAG Blog, and from 2018 NORRAG Special Issues).
 In addition, NORRAG has considerably expanded its service offerings over the last few years, including a wide range of policy dialogue events, capacity building and the development of institutional partnerships in the global South and North.
 Over the years, NORRAG has enjoyed support from Sida (Sweden), then DFID (UK), and Open Society Foundations (OSF), and is now supported mainly by SDC (Switzerland), OSF and the Graduate Institute, Geneva.